Polytechnic Stadium (Kremenchuk)

 Polytechnic Stadium is a multi-purpose stadium that is part of the Polytechnic Sport Complex owned by Kremenchuk State University in Kremenchuk, Ukraine.
-It has historically served and currently serves as the primary arena for Kremin Kremenchuk, although the club intends to build its own stadium, FC Kremin Stadium.
+It has historically served as the primary arena for Kremin Kremenchuk, until the club built its own stadium, Kremin-Arena.

-The stadium is primarily used for football matches and is the home of FC Kremin Kremenchuk.
+The stadium is primarily used for football matches and was the home of FC Kremin Kremenchuk.
 The stadium holds 12,000–13,000 spectators.
-Until 1999, it was known as Dnipro Stadium Dnipro Stadium, named after the club's former name.
+Until 1999, it was known as Dnipro Stadium, named after the club's former name.

-Other notable stadiums in Kremenchuk include Vahonobudivnyk Stadium and Kredmash Stadium (formerly Shlyakhmash Stadium), both associated with local factories of the same names.
-Naftokhimik Stadium was also a venue for the 1994–95 Ukrainian Cup competition.
+During 2009 the University spent ₴ 435,000 to do renovations and refurbish the track.